A Quick Guide to Popups in E-commerce

 - Exit-intent popups.
 These popups are shown when a user tries to leave a site.
 More specifically, the system tracks the movement of the visitor’s cursor on a particular site page and displays the related popup when the cursor leaves the area of the current browser window.
 This way, the brand presents its offers to leaving visitors to keep them longer on its site.

 - Time-based popups.
 Popups of this type are displayed a while after the user opened a site page.
 Again, this value is set by the store admin.
-Time-based popups make their best when they appear 60 seconds or later after the visitor opens the page.
-At this point, he/she is already engaged with the content of the page, and, thus, more inclined to accept the displayed offers.
+Time-based popups make their best when they appear 60 seconds or later after visitors load the page.
+At this point, they are already engaged with the content of the page, and, thus, more inclined to accept the displayed offers.

 - Content-based popups.
 This traditional type of popups is shown to users when they open particular site pages, such as, say, home, catalog, product, category, and other ones.